wathmal/sinhala-ocr/README.md

-# sinhala-ocr
+# Sinhala-OCR

-this is no way near an OCR. this project contains some perfect test images of sinhala characters (generated) and a test CNN (convolution neural network) based on lenet to train the data set in order to identify images with sinhala characters.

-here we have used `caffe` for implementing and training the network. **do anything you want with the provided dataset.**
+This project is not an OCR.
+Instead, it contains a dataset of perfect test images of Sinhala characters that were generated, along with a test Convolutional Neural Network (CNN) based on LeNet.
+The purpose is to train the dataset to identify images that contain Sinhala characters.
+Caffe was used to implement and train the network.
+Feel free to use the provided dataset for your own purposes.

-## directory structure
+## Directory Structure

 ```
 .
-├── commands.sh                 # contains useful caffe commands
+├── commands.sh                 # contains useful Caffe commands
 ├── imgs                        # dataset
-│   ├── adjusted                # traing images with label files (TRAIN & TEST phase)
+│   ├── adjusted                # training images with label files (TRAIN & TEST phase)
 │   ├── labels_unicode.txt
-│   └── unicode                 # a new dataset to evaluvate trained model
+│   └── unicode                 # a new dataset to evaluate the trained model
 ├── lenet.prototxt              # TEST model
-├── lenet_solver.prototxt       # caffe solver
+├── lenet_solver.prototxt       # Caffe solver
 ├── lenet_train_test.prototxt   # TRAIN model
-├── map.txt                     # mapping of labels / unicode char / other sinhala fonts
+├── map.txt                     # mapping of labels / Unicode char / other Sinhala fonts
 ├── model                       # output models / solverstate directory
 ├── node_modules
 ├── README.md
-├── test.py                     # pythin script to evaluvate trained model
+├── test.py                     # Python script to evaluate the trained model
-└── textgen.js                  # script to generate sinhala chars
+└── textgen.js                  # script to generate Sinhala characters

 ```

-## generating database files

-## training
+## Generating Database Files

+### Training

-ones you have defined `lenet_train_test.prototxt` and configured solver `lenet_solver.prototxt` start training using following commands.
+Once you have defined `lenet_train_test.prototxt` and configured solver `lenet_solver.prototxt`, start training using the following commands.
+You can view `commands.sh` file for useful Caffe commands.

-view `commands.sh` file.

-## evaluating
+### Evaluating

-use the `test.py` to test the trained model on your new images.
+Use `test.py` to test the trained model on your new images.

-## generate sinhala chars
+## Generate Sinhala Characters

-### installation
+### Installation

+To generate Sinhala characters, you need to install the following dependencies:

 ```
 sudo apt-get install libcairo2-dev libjpeg8-dev libpango1.0-dev libgif-dev build-essential g++
 ```

-### running the script
+### Running the Script

-you need to have all the fonts mentioned in the code installed in your system. make sure font names don't have any spaces or escape characters.
+Make sure all the fonts mentioned in the code are installed on your system and that font names don't have any spaces or escape characters.
+To generate Sinhala characters, run the following commands:

 ```
 npm install
 node textgen.js
 ```

-created image will be saved in `imgs/` directory.
+The created image will be saved in `imgs/` directory.